Set coherence: basis-independent quantification of quantum coherence: Appendix C: Set coherence for measurements

 In the case of measurements, the construction of the free set and the robustness measures requires a few technical notes.
-First, as we operate in the space of measurements or tuples thereof, the considered noise and the free set are taken to consist of measurement assemblages.
+First, as we operate in the space of measurements or tuples thereof, the considered noise and free set consist of measurement assemblages.
 The basis-dependent free set for $k$ measurements is defined as

-where $\mathcal M=\{M_{a|x}\}$, $\alpha(i|a,x)\geq0$ and $\sum_a\alpha(i|a,x)=1$ for all $i$ and $x$.
-This motivates the definition of the robustnesses $\rob$ of a measurement assemblage $\mathcal M$ with $n$ measurements as in the case of states, i.e.
+where $\mathcal M=\{M_{a|x}\}$, $\alpha(i|a,x)\geq0$ and ${\sum_a\alpha(i|a,x)=1}$ for all $i$ and $x$.
+This motivates the definition of the robustnesses $\rob$ of a measurement assemblage $\mathcal M$ with $n$ measurements as in the case of states, i.e.,

 where the optimisation is over all measurement assemblages $\mathcal N$ having the same dimension as well as the same number of inputs and outputs as $\mathcal M$.
 Using this measure, we define

 where the minimisation is performed over all unitaries $U$ acting on $\mathds{C}^d$.